 Claying your car decontaminates the paint, leaving a smooth and clean finish.
-However, after claying, you should always do some additional detailing steps to keep the color clear and protected.
-I’ve seen many people ask this question on various forums, and I decided to answer it.
+However, after the clay bar, you should always do some additional detailing steps to keep the color clear and protected.

 The first step you should do after claying your car is to polish it.
-As you can see, I mentioned that you don’t have to polish your vehicle each time you clay it.
+But polishing car after clay bar isn’t a must; it’s a recommendation.

 It depends on two things: